 If one combines that with the today's theories that there are "windows" of opportunity for everything from speech acquisition to the perfect tennis serve one has the perfect recipe for the 21st century breed of parent anxiety.
 Publishers exploit this anxiety with books ranging from the dangers of vaccination (False) to the importance of free play (True.)
 It's not that there isn't truth in some of these theories, it's that more often than not they distract parents and teachers from what matters.
 In their efforts to do the "right thing" or the "best thing" for their child, parents inadvertently forget to look at the most important part of that equation.
 Their child.

-What's a parent to do in the face of all this (mis)information and anxiety fodder?
+What's a parent to do in the face of all this (mis)information that fuels our anxious minds?

 And that's not even mentioning the silliness of glamorizing early specialization.
 Childhood is a time for experimentation and dabbling.
 It's a time for taking the time to be a kid.
 Kids shouldn't be trying to be experts.
 Being an expert in one area means that the other areas aren't getting enough attention.
 Practicing for hours a day when you're eight-years-old means you're not spending enough time at the playground.

 Parent the child you have.
-Teach the child in front of you.
-Stop worrying about the windows other people are saying exist.
+Teach the child you see.
+Stop worrying about windows other people say exist.
 The only window you need to look through is the one that looks clearly out onto the child you love.

 Keep it clean, ask for help when it gets foggy, and trust your own instincts.